Timeshare schemes are a form of ownership or right to use a particular property or properties for holidays.

 There are two types of timeshare schemes.

-- Specific time-period schemes – you can use a specific property for a given time, such as one week a year.
+- Specific time-period schemes – you can use a specific property for a given amount of time, such as one week a year.

 - Points-based schemes – you buy points to redeem at different resorts or holiday accommodation properties, or for other travel services.